You Are What You Eat

 Dieting is very black and white.
 It’s either perfect or you’re off the rails, which sets your body up for failure.

 Intuitive eating removes restriction and allows freedom, abundance, and flexibility.
-As you learn to listen to your body’s hunger/fullness cues, you gain insight on how much food you need to consume for your body’s needs.
+As you learn to listen to your body’s hunger/fullness cues, you gain insight into how much food you need to consume for your body’s needs.

 The Wrap Up